What Happens When HR is Burned Out?

 - Breathlessness, dizziness palpitations and/or feeling faint

-- Frequent illnesses and infections from compromised immune system, and
+- Frequent illnesses and infections from a compromised immune system, and

 - Withdrawal from social and professional situations.